jcraigk/phishin/README.md

  * anywhere we can put lyrical excerpts?
  * disable swetrix - or sign up
  * Add CSRF to POSTs on API
+ * Can we use as_json to clean up request specs?

 [![Build Status](https://app.travis-ci.com/jcraigk/phishin.svg?branch=main)](https://travis-ci.org/jcraigk/phishin)